edganiukov/apns/README.md

     /* ... */
 }
 ```
-In case, if you want to use TLS certificate instead of JWT Token, then should
+In case, if you want to use TLS certificate instead of JWT tokens, then should
-use `apns.WithCertificate` and `apns.WithBundleID` CallOptions to specify
+use `apns.WithCertificate` and `apns.WithAppID` `ClientOption` to specify
-certificate and bundle ID, that are needed to send push notifications.
+certificate and app ID, that are needed to send push notifications.